top of page

 • The unmistakable hand of the artist

+Right now, they’re not sitting quietly.
+They’re being watched, followed, and pursued.
 If you’ve been waiting for the right moment to add Jane Graber’s work to your collection or to deepen what you already have, this is one of those moments where opportunity and timing meet.

-Because once these pieces find their next homes… They may not come back around again anytime soon.
+Because once these pieces find their next homes, they may not come back around again anytime soon.

 bottom of page